 Method acting—or the Method—is one of the most iconic and mysterious acting techniques in the world.
 It is also one of the most controversial.

-The origins of the Method connect a lot of important names from theater history, like Konstantin Stanislavsky and Stella Adler.
+The origins of the Method connect a lot of important names from theater history, such as Konstantin Stanislavsky and Stella Adler.
 In the United States, however, most sources trace Method acting to Lee Strasberg.
-The fact that the Lee Strasberg Institute trademarked the phrase The Method™ could be one reason.
+The fact that the Lee Strasberg Theatre & Film Institute trademarked the phrase The Method™ could be one reason.
 But there’s more to know about Method acting than who owns the trademark.